nnat3/code-challenge-3/README.md

 -Use Live Server (VS Code extension)
 -Or simply open index.html in your browser

--- Note on Deployment
+_Note on Deployment_
-This project uses JSON-Server, which runs only on your local machine.
+***This project uses JSON-Server, which runs only on your local machine.
-That means hosted versions (like GitHub Pages) will not function well unless connected to a live API.
+That means hosted versions (like GitHub Pages) will not function well unless connected to a live API.***

 If you would like to test this project, please follow the local instructions above.

-##Tech Stack
+## Tech Stack

 -JavaScript

 -HTML5